How to Build a Chicken Coop From Pallet Wood

 I ended up going all the way to the top in the back and leaving the top of the sides and front open.
 My plan was to close this with hardware cloth but I haven’t done that yet.

 That was it for the outside!
 Notice that I don’t have a door.
-Again, my chickens free range and I never close them in the coop but it can easily be closed off with a door and hardware cloth if I ever want to.
+Again, my chickens free-range and I never close them in the coop but it can easily be closed off with a door and hardware cloth if I ever want to.

 When you come in the door, right in front of you are two nest boxes made out of crates that I had.
 They sit on a piece of 2×8 that is placed on a few blocks but this is temporary.
 I might purchase or make those nest boxes where the eggs roll to the bottom to keep them clean.
 I am not sure yet so I went with those for now.

+Then to the left of the door, I installed six roosting bars.
 My sweet neighbor cut those for me from the forest behind his house.
 They are just young trees about an inch and a half thick.
+I added a piece of pallet wood in between the center 2×4 and the corner 4×4 and screwed the bars to the pallet wood.

 Most of the chickens still sleep on the tree that is right next to the coop but some have moved in.
 When we had some snow a few weeks ago they were all hanging out in the coop on the bars most of the day.

 The materials I bought for this project are the 2x4s, the 4x4s, the screws, and the paint.
 The rest was salvaged from the homestead.
-I spent a total of about $150 and I plan on using this coop for many years.
-If in the future, for some reason it’s not a coop anymore, it can be used as a home for other animals or as a small shed.
+I spent a total of about $150 (in 2018) and I plan on using this coop for many years.

 Great job!
 I’m about to attempt something similar.
 Not much skill part from helping dad when I was younger.
 We have so many pallets big, small, narrow, at work and I’m allowed to take whatever I need so that’s a bonus!